-1. Explore the Red Square
+1. Explore the Red Square in Moscow

 A must for anyone who visits here and it’s probably most peoples inspiration in doing so.
 The red square is spectacular at all times of day and is home to the famous St. Basil’s cathedral.

-2. Breach the Kremlin Walls
+2. Visit the Kremlin Walls

 Make sure you get tickets for a tour around the complex and the armoury, which is also an amazing museum which provides some insight into the Tsar’s that lived here!

 The cathedrals are really the gem of the visit and there a plenty to explore.
 All have gold tops and are a marvel of Orthodox architecture.

-3. Window shop in GUM
+3. Window shop in GUM shopping centre

 I say window shop, but if you can afford what’s inside – go for it!
 GUM is really more of an institution than a shopping centre which can be found in the red square.